-Shipshewana brings simple living, Amish hospitality, amazing shopping, and fun activites to Northern Indiana.
+Shipshewana brings simple living, Amish hospitality, amazing shopping, and fun activities to Northern Indiana.

 Take in the area’s best attractions including shopping the Midwest’s Largest Flea Market, catching a musical at the Blue Gate Theatre, or eating a home-cooked Amish meal.
 (All group-friendly!)
 You’ll want to spend more than a day exploring this town, so be sure to include this list of top 15 things to see and do in Shipshewana when making your travel plans.